 - Sift together the flour, cocoa, and salt.
 Set aside.

 - In a large bowl, briskly whisk together the eggs and sugars for about a minute or until mixture becomes pale and creamy.
-Whisk in the vanilla, followed by the remaining 2 tablespoons of tahini and the reserved butter/melted chocolate mixture.
+Whisk in the vanilla, followed by the remaining 2 tablespoons of peanut butter and the reserved butter/melted chocolate mixture.
 Use a wooden spoon or a spatula to gently stir in the dry ingredients.
-Mix until just combined then pour into the prepared pan.
+Mix until just combined then spread batter into the prepared pan.

-- Use a teaspoon to drizzle or scoop dollops of the prepared peanut butter-powdered sugar mixture overtop.
-To do so, scoop some of the mixture onto your spoon and drizzle it in swirls over the top of the mixture.
-Next, use a toothpick or the tip of a knife to gently make swirls in the batter.
+- Spoon the peanut butter-powdered sugar mixture into a plastic sandwich bag.
+Snip a corner with scissors and pipe the peanut butter mixture in swirls on top of the batter.
+Next, use a toothpick or the tip of a knife to make more swirls with the peanut butter mixture.
 Do just a few swirls in each section as you make your way across the mixture.
 Be careful not to over-swirl or you won't get that cool marbled look on top.

 - Cool in the pan for at least 2 hours at room temperature or 1 hour in the fridge.